AdiCoder33/AI-Train-Traffic-Control/README.md

 - Deterministic heuristic: sorts risks by severity/lead/priority and proposes minimal safe holds for headway/block capacity; platform risks use short holds until platform data is enriched.
 - Safety check: actions are constructed to satisfy headway vs the immediate predecessor; full replay verification remains in Phase 2 apply.
 - MILP/CP-SAT hooks can be added; install OR‑Tools/PuLP to switch to exact optimization later.
+- Knobs: `MaxHoldMin` clamps hold durations (default 3) to reduce platform pressure; combine with anchored `T0` for apples‑to‑apples comparisons.

 ### Apply + Validate (Phase 4)
 Applies `rec_plan.json` holds to the twin and verifies outcome in the horizon.